stolle42/Tutorials/k8s/introduction.md

 ```
 Let't break down this command:

 `kubectl` is our kubernetes handle.
-We need it for every kubernetes command.
+We need it for basically every kubernetes command.

 `run` is the command we need to launch a pod.

 `helloPod` is the name of our pod.

 `kicbase/echo-server` is the image of our pod.
-It is a  server returning every command we send to it.
+It is a webserver returning everything we sent to it.
+It has no purpose outside a debugging/demonstation context.

 You can check the status by running
 ```
 kubectl get pods
 ```
 The status should be `pending` for the first few seconds, then switch to `running`.
-If it shows `failed` or any other errors, it was not successful.
+If should not show `failed` or any other errors.

+Let't check if the echo-server is working. https://kubernetes.io/docs/tutorials/kubernetes-basics/expose/expose-intro/
+## Hello Deployment
+The above method of creating pods is almost never used.